Weak limits for exploratory plots in the analysis of extremes

 \subsubsection{ME plots}

-Figure \ref{fig:MEpareto} shows the ME plot obtained from a data simulated from the Pareto distribution with $ \xi=0.25$.
-The 6 plots correspond to different values of $ k$ (3000, 2500 and 2000) and $ \epsilon $ (0.1 and 0.075).
-The black line is the observed ME plot and the brown dotted line denotes the limit in probability.
-Again, the three shades of the colored band signifies the $ 99\%, 95\%$ and the $ 90\%$ confidence band for the plot.
+Figure~\ref{figMEpareto} shows the ME plot obtained from a data simulated from the Pareto distribution with $ \xi=0.25$.
+The six plots correspond to different values of $ k$ (3000, 2500 and 2000) and $ \varepsilon$ (0.1 and 0.075).
+The black line is the observed ME plot, and the brown dotted line denotes the limit in probability.
+Again, the three shades of the colored bands denote the $ 99\%, 95\%$\vadjust{\goodbreak} and the $ 90\%$ confidence bands for the plot, respectively.
 Note that the weak limit is a functional of the Brownian bridge and depends on $ \xi$.
-We estimate $ \xi$ using the Hill estimator and obtain the bounds by simulating 10000 paths from the weak limit.
+We estimate $ \xi$ using the Hill estimator and obtain the bounds by simulating 10,000 paths from the weak limit.

-A striking feature in all these plots is that they are close to being linear near the bottom left corner and becomes quite erratic near top right corner.
+A striking feature in all these plots is that they are close to being linear near the bottom-left corner and become quite erratic near top-right corner.
 The reason behind this phenomenon is that the empirical ME function for high thresholds is the average of the excesses of a small number of upper order statistics.
-When averaging over few numbers, there is high variability and therefore, this part of the plot appears very non-linear and is uninformative.
+When averaging over few numbers, there is high variability, and therefore this part of the plot appears very nonlinear and is uninformative.
 Therefore, while obtaining confidence bands it is essential to leave out some of the extreme order statistics.